aaronoah/algorithm-notes/divide-and-conquer/dnc-strategy.md

 A novel method [Strassen's Algorithm](multiplication.md) magically improves the matrix multiplication by adoption of [DnC][DnC] pattern.
 It counters the [naive matrix splitting](multiplication.md) method which fails to decrease the running time on average.

 ### Quick Sort

+Though choosing a _pivot_ in each sub-problem is the major task in [Quick Sort](../sorting/quick-sort.md) algorithm, it utilizes [divide-and-conquer](DnC) in resolving sorting in partitions created in each run.

+Its [average-case](../asymptotic-analysis.md) running time &Omicron;(n &sdot; log(n)) maintains the comparison-based sorting lower bound and Quick Sort is a good beginning for [randomization](../randomization/overview.md) techniques.

 [DnC]: overview.md